FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_expressionLanguage/r_st_expressionLanguageExamples.md

 >
 > The variable DXAGENT\_TRANSFORMATION\_INPUT is only available from within a PGP transformation agent.
 Expressions using this variable do not evaluate correctly in other cases.
 In the example using this variable, assume that the original file name before encryption is original\_12.txt.

-The following table shows additional examples of the different expressions available for use in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>:
+The following table shows additional examples of the different expressions available for use in {{< SecureTransport/componentshortname  >}}:

 <table>
    <thead>